Expertium/expertium.github.io/Benchmark.md

 For HLR, the order of reviews doesn't matter because it only requires summary statistics about the whole review history.
 Regardless of how you rearrange reviews, the total number of reviews, passed reviews, and failed reviews (lapses) will remain the same.

 16. SM-2.
-It's a 35+ year old algorithm that is still used by Anki, Mnemosyne, and possibly other apps as well.
+It's a 35+ year-old algorithm that is still used by Anki, Mnemosyne, and possibly other apps as well.
 It's main advantage is simplicity.
-Note that in our benchmark it is implemented the way it was originally designed.
+Note that in our benchmark, it is implemented the way it was originally designed.
 It's not the Anki version of SM-2, it's the original SM-2.
 We put a not-so-rigorous interval-to-probability converter on top of it.

 17. NN-17.
 It's a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 The SuperMemo wiki page about SM-17 may appear very detailed at first, but it actually obfuscates all of the important details that are necessary to implement SM-17.
 It tells you what the algorithm is doing, but not how.
-Our approximation relies on the limited information available on the formulas of SM-17, while utilizing neural networks to fill in any gaps.
+Our approximation relies on the limited information available on the formulas of SM-17 while utilizing neural networks to fill in any gaps.

 ![NN-17](https://github.com/user-attachments/assets/f877e8f9-f06c-46c7-9573-335bfccb196b)

-In order to calculate the length of the next interval, NN-17 requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using four numbers: Difficulty, memory Stability, Retrievability and the number of lapses.
+In order to calculate the length of the next interval, NN-17 requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using four numbers: Difficulty, memory Stability, Retrievability, and the number of lapses.

 18. AVG.
 It's an "algorithm" that outputs a constant equal to the user's average retention.
 For example, if the user presses Hard/Good/Easy 85% of the time, the "algorithm" will always output an 85% probability of recall for any given review.
-You can think of it as a weatherman who says "The temperature today will be average, the wind speed will be average, and the humidity will be average as well" every single day.
+You can think of it as a weatherman who says, "The temperature today will be average, the wind speed will be average, and the humidity will be average as well" every single day.
 This "algorithm" is intended only to serve as a baseline for comparison and has no practical applications.

 I did my best to create a "taxonomy" of spaced repetition algorithms.